China commodities cool as exchange boosts anti-speculation moves

 Dalian doubled the transaction fees on steelmaking raw materials coking coal and coke futures from Thursday.
 It will also widen the trading limit for both contracts to 7 percent from 6 percent from Friday and increase the minimum margin to 9 percent from 8 percent.

-For a second straight day, coking coal on Dalian fell by the 6 percent maximum allowed, closing at 729.50 yuan a tonne.
-Coke fell 1.2 percent.
+Coking coal on Dalian initially fell by 6 percent, having also hit the downside limit on Wednesday.
+By midday it had recovered a little, but was still down 5.3 percent at 735 yuan ($113) a tonne.
+Coke fell 1 percent.

 Dalian had also raised transaction fees on iron ore futures twice this week.
 The commodity exchanges in Shanghai and Zhengzhou have also imposed curbs to restore calm after a week-long surge.